MichealAthony/Weather-Station/README.md

 # Internet of Things (IoT) Template - Home Automation and Analysis

 ### Description
-The Hardware component has two tasks: (1) Implement a remote authentication sub-system as part of a Home Automation System, for the main entrance of a Smart Home.
-This enables home owners to grant temporary access to their home, by providing their guest with a 4 digit passcode.
-Subsequently, the pin can be change remotely, after the guest leaves.
-(2) A real-time water management sub-system for the Home Automation System, to monitor the water levels of a 1000 US Gal storage tank located on the compound.
+The hardware component has two tasks: (1) Implement a remote weather monitoring sub-system that collects and transmits real-time meteorological data, enabling continuous observation of environmental conditions.

 The Backend component also has two tasks: (1) Store data sent via HTTP POST request from the Arduino Nano in a database.
-This database should adhere to a specified schema.
+This database adheres to a specified schema.
 (2) Facilitate the access of stored data by the hardware and frontend.
-This should be accomplished through the implementation of API routes on the frontend and HTTP GET request from the hardware (ESP32) component.
+This is accomplished through the implementation of API routes on the frontend and HTTP GET request from the hardware (ESP32) component.

-The Frontend component is tasked with: (1) Provide a User Interface (UI), on a webpage, for setting a 4 digit passcode used by the Remote authentication system’s hardware component to control access at the main entrance.
-(2) Provide a user interface (UI), on a webpage, featuring charts and graphs to display real-time status of the Water Management System.
+The Frontend component is tasked with: (1) Provide a User Interface (UI), on a webpage, (2) Provide a user interface (UI), on a webpage, featuring charts and graphs to display real-time status of the Water Management System.
 (3) Another webpage, which should integrate a visual representation, such as a chart or graph, extracting trends and illustrating any correlation among variables, from data stored in the database.

 # Hardware Setup